aniljava/mgsv-ws-server/README.md

 ### Technical Overview
-Web Service is implemented using default web service toolkit that comes with standard Java Development Kit (JDK).
+Web Service is implemented using default web service toolkit that comes with standard Java Development Kit (JDK 1.6+).
 Actual interfacing to mGSV is done using Apache HTTP Components that converts the incoming requests to a HTTP POST call as expected by mGSV.
 Two functions are published.

 - uploadURL(String syntenyUrl, String annotationUrl, String email):String